 Following this with a repeat test, this time with the addition of the brand, will show the combined acceptance of your product along with your brand.

 When the data from these two pieces of research are combined, it will show either a positive, or negative impact of your brand on consumer perception of your product.

 A leading private label magazine wanted to establish the influence of branding on the consumer when it came to their perception of baked beans.
 As such, they requested we carry out a piece of research to investigate the effect of branding.

 Two central location tests were carried out with 100 habitual baked beans consumers.
 For the first test, the products were all debranded before being presented to the respondents and for the second test, the products were all presented alongside their brand.

-The results clearly showed the importance a brand name can make when it comes to consumer expectation of products.
-When the products were served debranded, some of the cheaper, own label products achieved scores in excess of the traditional brands; however when assessed with brand names, the reverse was true.
+The results clearly showed the importance of brand name when it comes to consumer expectation of products.
+When the products were served debranded, some of the cheaper, own label products achieved scores in excess of the traditional brands but when assessed with brand names, the reverse was found.

-The client was able to publish an article detailing the findings of the results and showing beyond a doubt the importance that branding can have on consumer perception of quality.
+The client was able to publish an article detailing the findings of the results and showing beyond a doubt the importance of branding on consumer perception of quality.